Advertisement

 Spectroscopy Author Guidelines

-Spectroscopy welcomes manuscripts that describe techniques and applications of all forms of analytical spectroscopy, particularly those that are of immediate interest to users in industry, academia, and government.
+Spectroscopy welcomes pitches and manuscripts that describe techniques and applications of all forms of analytical spectroscopy, particularly those that are of immediate interest to users in industry, academia, and government.

-Techniques covered include molecular spectroscopy techniques such as Raman, infrared, near-infrared, terahertz, fluorescence, and UV-vis spectroscopy and atomic spectroscopy techniques such as inductively coupled plasma–optical emission spectroscopy (ICP-OES), inductively coupled plasma–mass spectrometry (ICP-MS), laser-induced breakdown spectroscopy (LIBS), atomic absorption spectroscopy (AAS), atomic fluorescence spectroscopy (AFS), and X-ray techniques.
+The techniques covered in Spectroscopy include electronic and molecular spectroscopy techniques such as Raman, infrared, near-infrared, terahertz, fluorescence, UV-vis, color, and nuclear magnetic resonance (NMR) spectroscopy; and atomic spectroscopy techniques such as inductively coupled plasma–optical emission spectroscopy (ICP-OES), inductively coupled plasma–mass spectrometry (ICP-MS), laser-induced breakdown spectroscopy (LIBS), atomic absorption spectroscopy (AAS), atomic fluorescence spectroscopy (AFS), and X-ray techniques, such as X-ray fluorescence (XRF).

 Manuscripts are reviewed with the understanding that they have not been published previously and are not under consideration for publication elsewhere.
 Authors are responsible for all statements made in their work.
 All manuscripts are subject to peer review and copyediting.
 Authors of accepted papers will have an opportunity to review galleys.
 If illustrations or other material in a manuscript have been published previously, the author is responsible for obtaining permission to republish.